 The City does not accept tree limbs or any yard waste.
 However, there are some local business that do accept yard waste and tree limbs for recycling.

-There are two locations - 1: City Recycling Drop-Off Facility (1702 Riverside Ave); and 2: in the parking lot at the Gardens on Spring Creek (2145 Centre Ave).
+There are two locations - 1: The City's Timberline Recycling Center (1903 S. Timberline Rd)); and 2: in the parking lot at the Gardens on Spring Creek (2145 Centre Ave).
 Mulch is placed in the bins each week, but at no specific time or day of week.
 If the bin(s) are empty, you'll have to check again on another day.
 People may take as much mulch as they need; not for commercial businesses.

 There are three options: 1) You can have a company come to your house and chip all the wood and then use the mulch yourself, or have that company haul it away.
 2) You can take all the wood to the Larimer County Landfill to have it buried.
 You need to let them know it's infested wood, so please contact them at 970-498-5760 to find out what to do when you get to the landfill.
 3) You can strip the bark from the wood, and then use the wood as you wish; but this is a tedious process and may not be worth the work.
 In addition, the bark would still have to be taken to the landfill.